Find Grad Schools

 3 Yearly Graduations

 University of Kansas is the 16th most popular school in the nation for students seeking a graduate certificate in museology/museum studies.
-Each year, around 26,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,596 per year, while in-state graduate students, on average, pay $10,488 per year.
+The average in-state tuition for full-time undergraduates is $10,092 per year, while in-state graduate students, on average, pay $9,989 per year.
 During the most recent year for which we have data, 3 people received their graduate certificate in museology/museum studies from KU.
-Around 25% of these students were from an underrepresented racial-ethnic group, and 75% were women.
+Of these students, 100% were women and 14% were members of underrepresented racial-ethnic groups.

 #16